hoophq/terraform-provider-hoop/docs/guides/troubleshooting.md

    - Ensure agent is running
    - Verify agent ID in Hoop dashboard

-## Access Group Issues
+## Access Group Errors

 ### Understanding Access Control Implementation

 The `hoop_access_group` resource works by manipulating a plugin called "access_control" in the Hoop backend.
 This plugin manages the association between user groups and connections.
-When troubleshooting access control issues, keep the following points in mind:
+When troubleshooting access control errors, keep the following points in mind:

 1. **Plugin-Based Implementation**: Behind the scenes, the `hoop_access_group` resource creates or updates the "access_control" plugin with the appropriate configurations.
 This plugin determines which connections are visible to which groups.

 2. **Connection IDs vs Names**: While you specify connection names in your Terraform configuration, the underlying implementation uses connection IDs.
-This is handled automatically by the provider but can be relevant when debugging issues.
+This is handled automatically by the provider but can be relevant when debugging errors.

-### Common Issues and Solutions
+### Common Errors and Solutions

 #### Access Group Created but No Access